nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 The filter input by the User is not valid.
 > 1a1.
-System prints out error message and requests for another input.
+System prints out error message and requests for another input.<br>
 > Repeat step 1a1 until user inputs a valid filter for the list command.

 1b.
 User wishes the Task Manager to list all the tasks.